 Logistics costs can vary between 8% in many advanced economies to 25% of delivered costs in many developed economies.

-Many factors such as ocean freight rates (which are at exorbitant levels currently), transportation infrastructure, competition in the market, regulations, tax, and the role that each sector plays in the economy has a big bearing on logistics costs.
+Many factors such as ocean freight rates, transportation infrastructure, competition in the market, regulations, tax, and the role that each sector plays in the economy has a big bearing on logistics costs.

 Inconsistent demand in transport relative to the size of the country’s economy caused by various factors such as distance of manufacturing zones from coastal ports also contribute to high logistics costs.

-While some of the above costs may be unavoidable to small and medium-sized businesses, a lot of the logistics costs can be controlled and/or reduced by integrating logistics and IT systems.
+While some of the above costs may be unavoidable to small and medium-sized businesses, the bulk of logistics costs can be controlled and/or reduced by integrating logistics and IT systems.

 The very same points discussed above like OTIF performance and inventory management are great ways to reduce high logistics costs.